rasfa98/music-manager/README.md

   AND MadeOf.albumId = 'x'
 ```

 This query will be used to get the details about a specific album.
 It will be used when viewing an album as well as editing an existing one.
 This is a multirelational query that uses all tables in the database to combine the data from **Albums**, **Tracks** and **Producers**.
 I'm using the aggregate function _GROUP_CONCAT_ to join columns with the same name which makes it possible to return all data in a single query.
 All producers, track names and lengths are concatenated into strings.
 I'm also adding some aggregate functions in order to return the number of tracks together with the length of the album.
-The reason for getting all data in a single query, was to remove the use of a transaction.
-It also makes the code a bit cleaner.

 ## 5. Implementation

 Link to source code: https://github.com/rasfa98/music-manager

-If you want to run the application you need to clone the project and create file in the root directory called **.env** with the following structure:
+If you want to run the application you need to clone the project and create a file in the root directory called **.env** with the following structure:

 ```bash
 PORT=8080